DeepuBhasin/Web-Developer-Notes/04 GitHub/_Documnetation_Git_hub.md

 ```
 git rebase -i HEAD~4
 ```
-* Running git rebase with the *-i* option will enter the interactive mode, which allows us to edit commits, add files drop commits etc. Note that we need to specify how far back we want to rewrite commits.
+* Running git rebase with the *-i* option will enter the interactive mode, which allows us to edit commits, add files drop commits etc. Not e that we need to specify how far back we want to rewrite commits.
 * Also, Notice that we are not rebasing onto another branch instead, we are rebasing a series of commits onto the HEAD they currently are based on.

+---

+## tags

 ---